List of accidents and incidents involving the Lockheed Martin F-35 Lightning II

 A U.S. Air Force F-35A Lightning II in flight.

 This list of accidents and incidents involving Lockheed Martin F-35 Lightning II aircraft includes events that resulted in loss of life, severe injuries, or damaged an aircraft beyond repair.
-The incidents have led both to concerns about safety and to analyses that indicate that the F-35 is relatively a safe military aircraft to fly.
+The incidents have led both to concerns about safety and to analyses that indicate that the F-35 is a relatively safe military aircraft to fly.